DanWin/le-chat-php/README.md

 --------------------------

 You'll need to have mysql, php and a web-server installed.
 For the captcha feature, you also need php5-gd.
+If you want to make the script even faster, install a memcached server and php5-memcached and change the configuaration to use memcached.
+This will lessen the database load.
 When you have everything installed, you'll have to create a database and a user for the chat in mysql.
 Then edit the configuration at the bottom of the script to reflect the appropriate database settings and to modify the chat settings the way you like them.
 Then copy the script to your web-server directory and call the script in your browser with a parameter like this: